-Each training area faculty member has a distinctive research program, but there also are many shared interests and extensive exchanges affording the possibility of consultation and research collaboration.
+Each member of the Health Psychology research group has a distinctive research program, but there also are many shared interests and extensive exchanges affording the possibility of consultation and research collaboration.
 The content areas of research strength and focus include:

 - Stress and illness